Stardown-app/Stardown/README.md

 ### Stardown displayed a red X and didn't do anything

+This may happen if the current page is not focused, such as if your cursor is in the bookmarks sidebar.
+In this case, click the page and try again.

-Rarely, websites limit what extensions can do and may prevent Stardown from working.
-Some examples are the Chrome Web Store and Chrome pages that start with `chrome://`.
+Another possibility is that some websites limit what extensions can do and may prevent Stardown from working.
+A few examples are the Chrome Web Store and Chrome pages that start with `chrome://`.
 Fortunately, very few websites do this.

 ### Something else is wrong